nimzco/react-workshop/Workshop Contents/README.md

 - Render UI with React
 - Become familiar with JSX
-- Transform and massage data into UI

 ### Components

+Objectives:

 - How to define components
-- Props
+- Learn about props
-- State
+- Styling components
-- (Styling components) ?

 ### Stateful Components

-One of the first questions that's likely to come up when you start using React is "when should I use state, and when should I use props?"
-We'll discuss how data flows, or rather, how components communicate with each other.
-Finally, we'll explore how component composition helps answer the "props vs. state" question.
+This part introduces how to store a state inside a components.
+I discusses how data flows and how components communicate with each other.
+Finally, it explores component composition and how it help choose between props or state.

 ## Further Learning

 **Challenge**
 **Resources**